-Calling PL/SQL Collection procedure Extend with one argument will append the number of NULL elements that you mentioned as the argument of the Extend procedure.
-Remember that the argument must be a valid Integer value.
+Collection procedure Extend with one argument will append the number of NULL elements that you mentioned as the argument of the procedure.
+But, remember that the argument must be a valid Integer value.

 - Extend (n, v): Extend procedure call with two arguments.

 In this case the first argument indicates the number of elements that will be appended to the collection.
-The second argument is the index number whose value will be copied and assigned to each of the newly appended element of the collection.
+Moreover the second argument is the index number.
+Moreover it’s value will be copied and assigned to each of the newly appended elements of the collection.
 This form of EXTEND is required for collections with “not null elements”.

 Can we use PL/SQL Collection Method EXTEND with all three types of collections?

-Can you show us the specification of Collection Method EXTEND?
+Can you show us the specification of Collection Method EXTEND procedure in Oracle Database?